dragonflyoss/d7y.io/docs/advanced-guides/web-console/developer/personal-access-tokens.md

 Select the access permissions for the token.

-**preheat**: Full control of preheating, it's used for preheating of harbor.

 **job**: Full control of job.
 If you need to call preheat job through open API, it is recommended to use preheat job.

 **cluster**: Full control of cluster.